IviFoundation/IviOrganization/OperatingProcedures/IVI-1.2_OperatingProcedures_v1.91-2018-10-19.md

 ### USBTMC driver

-The primary method of distributing the USBTMC driver is through theLinux kernel.
-Since the IVI Foundation source has been submitted tothe kernel and accepted, it is subject to the terms and conditions ofthe GPL2 license.
-In addition, the driver or any collective works thatinclude the driver or that are distributed with the driver may besubject to the GPL2 license.
+The USBTMC driver is distributed with the Linux kernel.
+Since the IVI Foundation contributions to the USBTMC driver have been submitted to the Linux kernel, they are subject to the terms and conditions of the GPL2 license.
+In addition, the driver or any collective works that include the driver or that are distributed with the driver may be subject to the GPL2 license.
+Members are encouraged to cooperate with the I/O Working Group on future changes to the driver to make sure that the driver continues to meet the objective of providing a multi-vendor USBTMC solution on Linux.

-The IVI Foundation has created a package for distributing the newUSBTMC code to Linux distributions that do not include the newerversion of the driver.
-This package is available on the IVIFoundation internal git repository.
-If a vendor supports VISA on adistribution that does not include the updated USBTMC kernel driver,they may distribute the IVI USBTMC package.

-If the IVI-supplied distribution requires modifications to work on adistribution not supported by the IVI package, it is possible to usethe kernel source code to modify the driver and create their ownpackage.
-The IVI Foundation strongly discourages this.

-When modifying kernel source code, members should make sure that thedriver source they are working with includes the latest patches to thekernel driver.
-Members should be aware that due to GPL2 licenserestrictions, any modifications to the driver that are distributed tocustomers must be made available publicly.

-Members are encouraged to cooperate with the I/O working group onfuture changes to the driver to make sure that the driver continues tomeet the objective of providing a multi-vendor USBTMC solution onLinux.
-The contents of new revisions of the IVI package will bedetermined by the I/O working group.

 ## Appendix A: Example: IVI Board of Directors E-Vote